Sequence ViewsSequence ViewsViews

 /"literal"

-If we pass an object that is not a string itself, but something that can be used to construct a string, e.g., a string literal or an iterator range, a new temporary string object will be allocated and bound to the const reference.
+sequence. - If we pass an object as function argument that is not a string itself, but something that can be used to construct a string, e.g., a string literal or an iterator range, a new temporary string object will be allocated and bound to the const reference.

 string_view